entelect/angular-baboon/Baboon.Angular.App/README.md

 Node is used as the environment to run all of the Angular application's build tools.
 In general, none of your node packages should be included your final Angular application.

-To get started, you'll first need to do a once off isntallation of gulp and bower as globally accessible packages from the command line (-g ) using node's package manager (npm):
+To get started, you'll first need to do a once off installation of gulp and bower as globally accessible packages from the command line (-g ) using node's package manager (npm):

 `npm install -g gulp bower`

-Then run the general package isntallation.
+Then run the general package installation.
 The installer will resolve package dependencies from the _package.json_ file.

 `npm install`